 - Invest in workforce development programs that will connect trainees to jobs through committed employer partnerships related to improving the habitability and performance of homes, including cash stipends for trainees and costs related to the design and implementation of pre-apprenticeship, apprenticeships and publicly funded on the job training programs; and

 - Work directly with eligible homeowners and small landlords on the application process.

 Administrators from every county in the Commonwealth are invited to apply.
-Applications from County Administrators will be accepted and reviewed on a rolling basis between December 12, 2022 and January 31, 2023.
-All applications and required supplemental information must be received by 5pm on January 31, 2023.
+Applications from County Administrators will be accepted and reviewed on a rolling basis between Diciembre 12, 2022 and Enero 31, 2023.
+All applications and required supplemental information must be received by 5pm on Enero 31, 2023.

 An overview of the program is available on the Department of Community and Economic Development’s website: https://dced.pa.gov/programs/covid-19-arpa-whole-home-repairs-program/.